-I wanted a 4×6 Pink and Ivory shag rug to go in Riley’s nursery so bad I couldn’t stand it, but after pricing them online I was starting to think that it was out of the question….that is until my DIY light bulb went off….A DIY Shag Rag Rug was the answer!
-My husband thought it was a bad idea simply because of how long it would take me to make, but of course, that didn’t stop me I was bound and determined to have a shag rug for Riley’s nursery and guess what my DIY Shag Rag Rug turned out GREAT, it looks so much better than I imagined!
+Shag Rag Rugs are soft and cozy, warm and inviting and extremely stylish; making them the perfect addition to a nursery or playroom.
+So, when it came time to pick out a rug for baby Riley’s nursery, I couldn’t think of a rug more perfect than a shag rag rug.
+That is, until I started pricing them online and realized the hefty price tag that came with it.
+That’s when my DIY light bulb went off….A DIY Shag Rag Rug was the answer!
+My husband thought it was a bad idea simply because of how long it would take me to make, but of course, that didn’t stop me!
+I was bound and determined to have a shag rug for Riley’s nursery, and guess what???
+My DIY Shag Rag Rug turned out GREAT, it looks so much better than I imagined!

-The inspiration for my DIY Shag Rag Rug came from this Pink Shag Rug from Directly Home it is a 4’7 x 7’7 so it’s slightly larger than my rug; however if I were to buy this rug it would cost $679.00
+The inspiration for my DIY Shag Rag Rug came from this Pink Shag Rug from Directly Home it is a 4’7 x 7’7 so it’s slightly larger than my 4 x 6 rug; however if I were to buy this rug it would cost $679.00.

 Here is what you will need (I included the links where you can buy the Rug Pad and Fabric that I used for my Shag Rag Rug)

 - Non-Slip Rug Pad (I purchased a 5×8 and then cut it to make a 4×6)

 - Cotton Interlock Fabric (I used 5.5 yards of Pink and 5.5 yards of Ivory Cotton Interlock Fabric)

 - You can also use old t-shirts or pieces of leftover fabric; however you want to make sure the fabric you use is all the same type of fabric (cotton interlock, Jersey knit, etc) otherwise it may not have a seamless look.